peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 #     hidden: true # only hide on current single page

 ---
+# Dutch and German

+Dutch and German share a common root, but it's surprisingly hard to find simple lists of words that are (nearly) identical.
+This is an attempt at listing some of the more simple ones.
-# Identical
+## Identical

-German words that are spelled identical to the Dutch one, and also have the same meaning (ignoring the articles)
+German words that are spelled identical to the Dutch one, and also have the same meaning (ignoring the articles).

 - Allergie, die
 - Angst, die